Click on a link below to take you to the relevant section:

 We rely on Incumbents (or a Churchwarden if the parish is in interregnum) to contact us when a Parish Safeguarding Officer (PSO) is retiring from post and/or a new Parish Safeguarding Officer (PSO) has finished the Safer Recruitment process at the parish and has been appointed to the role.
 This will ensure that your Parish Safeguarding Officers (PSOs) receive support and important information.

-DBS (UK Criminal Record Checks) for PSOs and registered Lead/Additional Recruiters (DBS Administrators)
+DBS (UK Criminal Record Checks) for PSOs

 The role of PSO alone is not automatically eligible for an Enhanced DBS check.
-If the PSO is on the PCC they may be eligible for an Enhanced DBS check without the barred lists.
+If the PSO is also on the PCC they may be eligible for an Enhanced DBS check without the barred lists.
+In these circumstances please go to What level of DBS are PCC members eligible for? for further reading.

-Church of England Safeguarding Courses Required for PSOs
+Church of England Courses Required for PSOs

-Please be aware: Regardless of your professional/secular background you are still required to complete all 6 of the Church of England Safeguarding Courses.
+Please be aware: Regardless of your professional/secular background you are still required to complete all of the required Church of England Safeguarding Courses.
 The only other accreditation that the Church of England National Safeguarding Team will accept instead is from the Methodist Church as their training covers both child and adult safeguarding in a Christian Faith setting.

 New PSO Tasks and Actions